SalikeHassan/software-engineer-interview/README.md

 ## Steps to Create and Get Payment Installment Plan:
 #### Create payment installment API details
-1. Run the project and go to swagger ui in browser and click on the POST /api/v1/paymentinstallment section, and then click on Try it out button as shown in the below screenshot.
+1. Run the project and go to swagger ui in the browser and click on the POST /api/v1/paymentinstallment section, and then click on Try it out button as shown in the below screenshot.
 ![image](https://user-images.githubusercontent.com/18566830/213718696-1a80a7fc-c25e-4736-b425-a9a330d2c6dc.png)

-2. Provide the below request body and click on the Execute button as shown in below screenshot.
+2. Provide the below request body and click on the Execute button as shown in the below screenshot.
 ```
 {
   "amount": 1000,